 Where do the trout hold in winter?

-During winter they are using most of their energy to stay warm in the freezing cold water so they are going to do two things – move to slow water so they don’t have to fight the current, and sit in deeper water as it’s warmer.
+When fly fishing in winter, focus on slower pools with deeper water.
+During winter, trout use most of their energy to stay warm in the freezing cold water, so they prefer to move to slow water to avoid fighting the current and sit in deeper water as it’s warmer.

 What are trout eating in winter?

 Trout feed mostly on midge larvae or hatched midges in winter along with a few blue-winged olives, some eggs, some worms, and the odd baitfish.

 Nymphing In Winter